 New music on “early” instruments.

-The ensemble has performed at early and contemporary music festivals in The Netherlands and Finland and have received coachings from top specialists in the field, such as blockflute player Jorge Isaac and harpsichordist Goska Isphording.
-They have also extended their ensemble in collaborations with harpsichordists André Lourenço and Ere Lievonen, violinist Kirsti Apajalahti, step dance artist Marije Nie and the Trash Panda Collective.
+By treating their instruments completely detached from their past and ‘standard’ repertoire, the trio and the composers they work with have freedom to explore new sounds and possibilities not found in traditional chamber music formations of our time.
+The ensemble has performed at festivals in The Netherlands and Finland and has been mentored by the top specialists in the field, such as recorder player Jorge Isaac and harpsichordist Goska Isphording.
+They have also expanded their ensemble in various collaborations with harpsichordists André Lourenço and Ere Lievonen, violinist Kirsti Apajalahti, visual artist Jean-Marie Caddeo, tap dance artist Marije Nie and the Trash Panda Collective.